 - 1. Check the error log and verify which fan failed. - 2.
 In the sequence shown, exchange the FRUs for new FRUs.
 See "Possible Cause-FRUs or other" after the last action in this section. - 3.
-Check node status (refer to "Checking the status of the node").
+Check node status.
 If all nodes show a status of "online," mark the error that you have just repaired "fixed."
 If any nodes do not show a status of "online," go to start MAP.
-If you return to this step, contact the IBM support center to resolve the problem with the SAN Volume Controller. - 4.
+If you return to this step, contact your support center to resolve the problem with the 2145. - 4.
 Go to repair verification MAP.